-My father had a strong sense of military service and fought in Normandy with the Royal Sussex Regiment in the Second World War.
-Unfortunately, the injuries my father sustained in his military service contributed to his death when He was sixteen.
-This strong sense of military service inspired me to join the Army in 1978 as an Electrical and Mechanical Engineer.
-Having a passion for sport and having seen one of the regiment’s officers just win an Olympic Gold Medal at the Montreal Games, He decided that He would like to train as a Modern Pentathlete at the Great Britain School of Excellence.
+This strong sense of military service inspired David to join the Army in 1978 as an Electrical and Mechanical Engineer.
+Having a passion for sport and having just seen one of the regiment’s officers win an Olympic Gold Medal at the Montreal Games, David decided to train as a Modern Pentathlete at the Great Britain School of Excellence.

 As a member of the Modern Pentathlon School of Excellent He learnt.